- Start date:

 - International fees:

-Global capital and money markets are rapidly evolving in the wake of the financial crisis and critical expertise is highly sought after.
-If you’re interested in a professional career in finance and investment, this Masters will equip you to apply your problem-solving skills to the financial markets.
+Global capital and money markets are rapidly evolving and critical expertise is highly sought after.
+If you are interested in a professional career in finance and investment, this Masters will equip you to apply your problem-solving skills to the financial markets.

-Thanks to our excellent links with industry, commerce and professional bodies, you’ll gain a practical understanding of how essential financial theory is applied in practice.
+Thanks to our excellent links with industry, commerce and professional bodies, you will gain a practical understanding of how essential financial theory is applied in practice.
 Case study exercises and simulations test your knowledge in real business scenarios, connecting you with the latest challenges and issues in the financial markets.

-You’ll learn from world-leading academics with research and consultancy expertise to gain a qualification valued worldwide in the finance and investment industry.
+You will learn from highly qualified academics with research and consultancy expertise to gain a qualification valued worldwide in the finance and investment industry.

 - Course content

-You’ll build knowledge of key topics in finance and investment such as financial modelling, corporate finance, security investment analysis and international business finance.
-You’ll apply this knowledge of financial theory to solve real problems and explore international investment in depth.
+You will build knowledge of key topics in finance and investment such as financial modelling, corporate finance, security investment analysis and international business finance.
+You will apply this knowledge of financial theory to solve problems and explore international investment in depth.

 Learning and teaching